EndPointCorp/end-point-blog/2023/09/testing-user-defined-functions-with-pgtap.md

 `extension_check` and `christmas_extension` properly worked.

 For test cases in our new file, `extension_unit_tests.sql`, we’ll need a way to create and track them.
 For this, we’ll use a `temporary table` to track the test ids and a `PROCEDURE` which can be called at any point to create the test cases.
 After that, we’ll simply call the procedure and run the user-defined function `extension_check`.
-Finally test it’s existence, test it’s result, and rollback our changes.
+Finally test its existence, test it’s result, and rollback our changes.

 ```postgresql